Do you have a question about what to do during your shift or are you encountering a technical issue? You may find the answer below!

 I want to finish up one more question at the end of my shift.
 Can I stay on without picking up other questions?

-- Uncheck and Save
+- Uncheck queues and click Save

 At closing time:

-How do I view my transcripts from other shifts?
+How do I view my transcripts?

 Is there any quality control on AskAway sessions?